Controlling Markovianity with Chiral Giant Atoms: Generalization to multiple coupling points

 Here we show that a Markovian behavior can be obtain even with multiple coupling points, by properly tuning the coupling phases.
+The atom-light interaction Hamiltonian now reads

 Without loss of generality we can set $x_1=0$.
-Also, Eq.~\eqref{spontemiss} is valid for any number of coupling points.
+We notice that Eq.~\eqref{spontemiss} is valid for any number of coupling points.
 Thus, we need to compute only its last term (as we did in Appendix~\ref{app:spontemTLchiralGiant}):

 Plugging back into Eq.~\eqref{spontemiss} we get

 Now with algebraic manipulation we get (we restored $\varphi_1$ to unify the notation, though it can still be safely set to zero)

 Therefore a Markovian behavior is achieved when the phases $\varphi_2,\ldots,\varphi_L$ satisfy the following $L-1$ equations